 Looking for some pictures of Alaska that show what’s it like to live or vacation there?
 This series of images captures everything, from the most mundane aspects of everyday life (hiking pants and ATVs) to the most exciting outdoor adventures (whale-watching and glacier hiking!)

 12 things you didn’t know about Alaska

 Welcome to Talkeetna, the kooky Alaskan town with a feline mayor

 The unforgettable experience of flightseeing and landing on a glacier

-Seeing killer whales in the wild?
+Seeing killer whales in Kenai Fjords National Park?
 Check.

 It wasn’t all glaciers and bears in Alaska.
 This roadside fireworks stand was impossible to miss.
 Groovy!

 This van was a permanent part of the fireworks parking lot.
 I would kill to own it.

 You know you’re in a rural community when your mailbox is one of a dozen at the end of a long street.
 Imagine living there.
 “Hey honey, I’m gonna drive over and check the mail…”